AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 More information about scriptlets can be found [on GitHub](https://github.com/AdguardTeam/Scriptlets#scriptlets).

+> **Compatibility with different versions of AdGuard**
+>
-> **Compatibility with different versions of AdGuard.** Scriptlet rules are not supported by AdGuard Content Blocker.
+> Scriptlet rules are not supported by AdGuard Content Blocker.

 ## Modifiers for non-basic type of rules